cedricwalter/cedricwalter.github.io/_posts/blockchain/2020-04-11-bitcoin-ethereum-price-ticker-using-raspberry-pi-and-displayotron.md

 ## Get a Coinbase API key

-# We will use a Public endpoint, if you do more than 3 requests per second, up to 6 requests per second in bursts, you ll need an API Key.** ([doc](https://docs.pro.coinbase.com/#rate-limits))
+# We will use a Public endpoint, if you do more than 3 requests per second, up to 6 requests per second in bursts, you ll need an API Key. ([doc](https://docs.pro.coinbase.com/#rate-limits))

-I recommend you for security reasons to create **ANOTHER** empty Coinbase account.
+I recommend you for security reasons to create ANOTHER empty Coinbase account.

 To create an API key unique to your Coinbase trading account:

-1. Select the **Menu** in the top-right corner of the Coinbase Pro dashboard on the website.
+1. Select the Menu in the top-right corner of the Coinbase Pro dashboard on the website.
 Managing API keys is not currently supported on the Coinbase Pro mobile app
-2. Select the **API** link from the menu
+2. Select the API link from the menu
-3. Under **Profile Information**, select the **API Settings** tab, then select **+ New API Key**
+3. Under Profile Information, select the API Settings tab, then select + New API Key
 4. Select your profile and appropriate permissions, create a passphrase, and then enter in your 2-Factor Authentication code
-5. Finally, select **Create API Key** at the bottom to make a unique key.
-The new API key and secret will be displayed on the **API Settings** page.
+5. Finally, select Create API Key at the bottom to make a unique key.
+The new API key and secret will be displayed on the API Settings page.

 Please note that the API secret will be only be shown once, so remember to record your Secret in a secure location.
 If you lose your API Secret, we will not be able to retrieve it.